15 lesser-known symptoms of menopause

 How can we rule out other conditions?

-If you’re experiencing any symptoms that are worrying you, whether you suspect they are caused by the menopause or something else, you should always speak to a healthcare professional to chat about your medical history and current health.
+If you’re experiencing any symptoms that are worrying you, speak to a healthcare professional to chat about your medical history and current health.

 “If a health professional suspects you might be menopausal then they will typically look at three things – your age (the average age of menopause is 51), if you are still having periods, and any other menopause-like symptoms,” says Louise.